saifalhroub/nopCommerce-store/Checkout.md

 Given the user is on the checkout page
 When the user completed the shipping address step
-Then he will be asked to select a shipping method
+Then the user will be redirected to shipping method page And three shipping methods will be available:
+  - Land Transport
+  - Air Shipping one day
+  - Air Shipping two days

 ---